-National Day, formerly called “Swedish Flag Day”, is a public, patriotic holiday in Sweden that is celebrated annually on June 6th.
+National Day, formerly called “Swedish Flag Day”, is a patriotic holiday in Sweden that is celebrated annually on 6 June with a public holiday.

 |2017||6 Jun||Tue||National Day|